wkillerud/some-sass/docs/src/user-guide/settings.md

 # Settings

-This document describes the settings available in Some Sass, and the recommended settings for both Some Sass and Visual Studio Code.
+This document describes the settings available in Some Sass.

 ## Recommended settings